 Naloxone can reverse the effects of a heroin overdose.
-The rollout increases the availability of Naloxone across Sandwell and reduces the risks of drug-related deaths.
+The rollout increases the availability of Naloxone across Sandwell and reduces the risks of

 Naloxone should continue to be rolled out in Sandwell.
 SDAP partners should identify practitioners who will benefit from Naloxone training.